 How to Navigate Your Pre-Trip Responsibilities & Gain Permission to Travel to the British Virgin Islands

 All parents and students should watch this video at least 2 weeks prior to the program’s start date in the BVI.
 The purpose is to provide an overview of all of the resources that we have created to help you successfully navigate all of the Pre-trip COVID-related forms and logistics.

 COVID-19 Related Travel Bans – May 15th, 2021

 Anyone who believes that they fall into a category that would result in being refused exit from their home country or entry to the BVI is urged to research their individual situation by contacting the closest BVI Embassy or speak directly to a representative from the BVI Tourist Board (email@example.com or +1.284.852.6020)

 BVI Travel Bans:

-Currently, individuals who have been in any of the following countries within 14 full days of travel are not permitted entry to the British Virgin Islands.
+Currently, individuals who have been in, or transited through, any of the following countries within 14 full days of travel are not permitted entry to the British Virgin Islands.

-We have no definitive information on whether remaining within the confines of an airport while transiting through any of these countries would be permissible.
-We believe May 31, 2021, is the earliest review date for the bans.
+We have no definitive timeframe on when these travel bans will be reviewed.
 These bans apply to all individuals unless you are a belonger, resident, work permit holder, a person permitted to reside in the Territory, diplomat, or person employed by Government or Statutory agency.

 Home Country Travel Bans & Transit Travel Restrictions: